waybyte/example-os/README.md

-# Logicrom SDK - OS API example
+# Logicrom OpenCPU SDK - OS API example

 ## How to build